Try this cashew, macadamia and coconut cream pie thus the name. Just dropped it into the site after tasting this awesome dessert.

 Place in the freezer while making the filling, or at least 30 minutes.

 Let us make the coconut cream.

-Remove the coconut cream bar from the box, place in a food processor, add the can of coconut milk from the refrigerator and blend until smooth.
+Remove the coconut cream bar from the box, place it in a food processor, add the can of coconut milk from the refrigerator and blend until smooth.

 Combine the rice flour or arrowroot powder with coconut water and mix it up well.

 Pour the mixture into a saucepan as its simmering stir until the mixture thickens slightly.
 Remove from the heat and set aside.

 Combine the cashews, rice or maple syrup, salt, nutmeg, in an upright blender and blend until smooth then, add the thickened sauce, followed by the coconut oil, and blend again to incorporate all ingredients together.

 Remove the crust out of the freezer and pour the coconut filling into the crust.
 Put the pie in the refrigerator while preparing the strawberries.